Skip to content

 http://your-server.domain.com

-• Configurations: Verify device configurations are accessible
+• Configurations: device configurations are accessible

-• Scheduled Tasks: Check that scheduled polling tasks are active
+• Scheduled tasks: polling tasks are active

-• Users: Confirm all user accounts are accessible
+• Users: all user accounts are accessible

 Terminal window